 [{'translation_text': 'Ich liebe die Tutorials von KGP Talkie und lebe in Mumbai.'}]

-You can point the same task at a fine-tuned model for other languages, such as English-to-Hindi:
+We can point the same task at a fine-tuned model for other languages, such as English to Hindi:

 pipe = pipeline('translation_en_to_de', model='AbhirupGhosh/opus-mt-finetuned-en-hi')